 If you’ve never heard of a thing called HestiaNet in Counter-Strike: Global Offensive, then we don’t blame you.
-Run by a single pen tester from his main Steam account, the artificial intelligence system, which is named after the Greek Goddess for hearth and fire, has successfully reported over 14,000 players for cheating in the last few months.
+Run by a single pen tester from his main Steam account, the artificial intelligence system, which is named after the Greek Goddess for hearth and fire, has apparently successfully reported over 14,000 players for cheating in the last few months.

 And while it’ll take the likes of you and me several minutes to sit through an Overwatch case and work out if ‘The Suspect’ is using CS:GO cheats or not, it only takes HestiaNet a couple of seconds, if that.
-And that’s because its owner, 2Eggs, who just last month was awarded $11,450 for helping Valve identify bugs and security risks on its platform, has spent hours plying HestiaNet with game demos dating back to 2015, helping her pull apart normal from suspicious behaviour.
+And that’s because its owner, 2Eggs, who in October was awarded $11,450 for helping Valve identify bugs and security risks on its platform, has spent hours plying HestiaNet with game demos dating back to 2015, helping her pull apart normal from suspicious behaviour.

 Like other deep-learning platforms, HestiaNet gets more intelligent everyday.
 But while the likes of VACNet and FACEIT’s Minerva have been built by big teams, HestiaNet was built by one teenager in his bedroom in a far corner of the United Kingdom.

 “What got me interested in this was the demo John McDonald [Senior Software Engineer at Valve] did back at GDC in 2018,” 2Eggs tells The Loadout.
 “After that I wanted to see if I could do something but I’d be the one marking harder decisions on whether someone was cheating or not.
 I only really finished it to a satisfactory point this year.